OCD

 There is no single known cause of OCD.
 Research suggests it is influenced by a combination of the following factors.

 Neurological factors also contribute.
 Chemical imbalances in serotonin, dopamine, and glutamate have been found in people who experience OCD.
-This is part of why medication can be a helpful part of treatment for some people.

 Learned patterns matter too.
 Through a process of conditioning, neutral experiences can become associated with fear and anxiety over time, contributing to the development of OCD.
+This is sometimes called learning theory and it helps explain why OCD can develop even in the absence of a family history.

 Stress and trauma do not directly cause OCD but can contribute to its emergence or worsening, particularly in people who already have a predisposition to the condition.